NeuroLife China

 Physical Therapy

-Individual PT programmes for cerebral palsy, post-TBI rehabilitation, genetic disorders, orthopaedic conditions.
-A four-therapist team in Huizhou.
+Individual PT programmes for cerebral palsy, post-TBI sequelae, genetic disorders and orthopaedic conditions in Huizhou.

 45–60 min